worldpeaceenginelabs/DAuth/README.md

 This repo introduces authentication WITHOUT A USER DATABASE or user/password storage and/or exchange.<br>
 (i learned later that i am basically experimenting with a mix from signatures and zero knowledge proof)<br>
 <br>
-The idea is to create a user by creating a signed public key, with a deteministic algorithm which creates the same signed public key from the same credentials every time the user drops his credentials into the DAuth Login.<br>
+#### The idea is to create and identify a user by creating a signed public key just-in-time.<br>
+A deterministic algorithm which creates the same signed public key from the same credentials every time the user drops his credentials into the DAuth Login.<br>
 <br>
 Only the owner of the right name and the passphrase can re-create the exact same signature again.<br>
 So same signature = same user...
 But nothing to store!<br>